crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 "hello world"
 ```

-A backslash can be used to denote some characters inside the string:
+A backslash can be used to denote various special characters inside the string:

 ```crystal
 "\"" # double quote